-Consider the following recent reports, one from CA and one from MN, about insurers’ price actions and consumers (and watchdogs) dwindling options to fight back.
+Consider the following recent reports, one from CA and one from MN, about insurers’ price actions and consumers’ (and watchdogs’) dwindling options to fight back.

-TL;DR: The insurers want higher premiums now that drivers, after 2 years of COVID, are back on the roads at pre-COVID levels and, allegedly, cost of covering claims is up.
+TL;DR: The insurers want higher premiums now that drivers, after 2 years of COVID, are back on the roads at pre-COVID levels and, allegedly, the cost of covering claims is up.

 The most common (rate increase) request is 6.9% because anything larger than that can trigger a public hearing.
 Some of the biggest names on the pending list include State Farm, Progressive, Farmers and the American Automobile Assn.
 Geico, the state’s second-largest auto insurer, after State Farm, got a 6.9% rate increase in December, which will mean a premium boost averaging $125 a year for the company’s 2.1 million policyholders.

-Evidently, the size of the rate increase is not “value-based”, rather it’s “what can one get without additional scrutiny”-based.
+The size of the rate increase is not “value-based”, rather it’s “what can one get without additional scrutiny”-based.

 Cost-plus rationales apply … only when costs go up?

-As reported in the LA Times story, the same insurers disagree with and are failing to pay back consumers for windfalls collected during COVID when next to no-one was driving and claims dropped dramatically.
+As reported in the LA Times story, the same insurers disagree with and are failing to pay back consumers for windfalls collected during COVID when next to no one was driving and claims dropped dramatically.
 E.g. cost-plus pricing is invoked only when costs rise, and rejected when they fall.
 This of course is the standard consumers should expect from inflation-driven price increases.
 As we have argued in our whitepaper back in early 2021, savvy industry leaders end up with more profit, not less, during and following inflation.